Proserum® is carefully produced to ensure it is the highest-quality native protein on the market.

 Q: What is the best storage method?
 (Refrigerator vs. not, etc.) What is the shelf life?

 A: The best method of storage is in a cool, dry location with the cap on the jar.
 Refrigeration should avoided when possible to limit exposure to ambient moisture.
 Well Wisdom whey products have a 2 year shelf life from the manufacture date listed on the jar.

 Q: How should each product be taken and how many servings per day?

 A: For optimal uptake it is recommended that any products containing our Proserum® native whey protein are taken at least 15 minutes before consuming solid foods.
 Click HERE for more info.

-ImmunoPro or Vital Whey may be placed directly in the mouth in small amounts (e.g. 1/2 teaspoon) as often as desired.
-Chew slowly.
-They may also be mixed hand mixed in liquids.
-Add the powder slowly to the liquid as you are stirring with a fork.
+It may also be mixed in liquids.
+Add the powder slowly to the liquid while stirring with a fork.
 You may use in water, raw milk or milk substitute (e.g. almond or rice milk) in an amount to satisfy your taste.
 A shaker jar is recommended.
 Use of an electric blender is acceptable on low speed.
 If possible drink slowly and circulate in the mouth before swallowing.
 This insures the uptake of the native protein peptides.

 Important note for optimal results: Use this guide to maximize the absorption of the proteins in their native form in the upper small intestine.

 Liquids should be cold or room temperature.
 Do not use hot liquids because high temperature will denature* (damage) the fragile proteins.